 Digital-first means encouraging people to work when and where is best for them.
 It doesn’t mean just taking the old ways of working—rigid 9-to-5 workdays packed with countless meetings—and re-creating them online.
 It requires a digital headquarters that supports all ways of working: synchronous and asynchronous, in-person and remote, structured and informal.

 We’ve reimagined how Slack can improve collaboration for anyone—no matter where or when they work.
-Here are just a few ways we’re helping teams do their best work, digital-first.
+Here are just a few ways we’re helping teams create collaborative workspaces to do their best work, digital-first.

-1. Re-create the spontaneous and informal discussions you miss from the office
+1. Re-create team collaboration and spontaneous, informal discussions you miss from the office

 Before, you might have dropped by a coworker’s desk to hash out an idea, or caught up with a colleague in the hallway to debrief after a big meeting.
 Those casual conversations, which aren’t burdened by formality or timeboxed to 30-minute increments, not only build team camaraderie, but often evolve into an idea of something greater.
 To help re-create those spontaneous moments wherever teams work, we’re introducing Slack Huddles, a lightweight audio-first way to start live conversations.

-2. Embrace flexible alternatives to the endless stream of meetings
+2. Embrace virtual alternatives to the endless stream of meetings

-When large or distributed teams need to schedule a meeting, it can be hard—if not impossible—to find a time that works for everyone.
+When large or distributed teams need to schedule a meeting to collaborate on a project, it can be hard—if not impossible—to find a time that works for everyone.
 It would be far simpler to share ideas asynchronously, at a time that works best for each person.
-That’s why we’re introducing a new way to easily create and share video, voice and screen recordings in Slack.
+That’s why we’re introducing a new collaborative tools to easily create and share video, voice and screen recordings in Slack.

 Instead of having daily 9 a.m. stand-ups, or scheduling a full meeting just to pitch a set of slides, imagine everyone being able to record their ideas and contribute to the conversation—on their own time.